ScoreBoardMemories.com Ireland.. Irish Home of All Ireland Hall of Fame Online Gallery...

 In conclusion James O’Connor is our very first All Ireland Hall Of Fame Inductee from that magic era of Clare hurling, period 1995 to 1998.
-Other Clare giants are way up our radar also and we will follow on with many more profiles of Clare hurlers throughout 2017.
+Other Clare giants are way up our radar also and we will follow on with many more profiles of Clare hurlers in the near future.

 Summary Of Hurling Honours:

 Munster Senior Club x 2 (1998/19; 1999/2000)